-- What they did to protect themselves?
+- What they did do to protect themselves?

 - How did they prepare for similar events in the future?

-While I would not recommend cooling down and take a breath if a hurricane or tsunami is approaching, with a crisis of sociopolitical nature it may be better to sit back to think and not rush in making decisions.
+While I would not recommend cooling down and taking a breath if a hurricane or tsunami is approaching, with a crisis of sociopolitical nature it may be better to sit back to think and not rush in making decisions.

-During my time in Chile, I never bought a car and the contract with my company assured me that if they dismissed me, they would cover any fine of my rent agreement.
-It was not the case in Qatar, but since I was sharing my flat there, after resigning from my job, I just needed to find someone to substitute me.
+During my time in Chile, I never bought a car and the contract with my company assured me that if they dismissed me, they would cover any fine on my rent agreement.
+It was not the case in Qatar, but since I was sharing my flat there, after resigning from my job, I just needed to find someone to substitute for me.
 I also didn’t need to sell any car because my flatmate Matteo had a nice deal with me, where I paid for part of his fuel, so he took me to and from work.
 Another very helpful strategy was to always rent furnished apartments, so I didn’t need to buy and sell furniture or worse, move it from one country to another.

 It was good that I was living light since my last move was not smooth.
 I needed to use my Plan B, for a reason that is quite common and is still not in this article.
-Therefore, I ask again for your patience for a small personal story and promise it can be useful for you.
+Therefore, I ask again for your patience with a small personal story and promise it can be useful for you.

 Simultaneously, I also had a job offer from a huge e-commerce corporation in Poland.
-Even though Poland was a pleasant country to live (and my girlfriend was Polish), I didn’t want to move from one big corp to another, so I refused their job and accepted the Spanish offer.
+Even though Poland was a pleasant country to live in (and my girlfriend was Polish), I didn’t want to move from one big corp to another, so I refused their job and accepted the Spanish offer.
 A few days later, I gave my one-month notice period in Doha.